Code-Institute-Submissions/Pokemon-Pairs/README.md

 3. There is a button allowing users to play again immediately.
 4. There is a button allowing users to see the cards that have featured in each game.

+Display Cards Modal
+1. Users can see all the cards from the game in much more detail.
+2. Users can press a button to play again.

+Music
+There is music through the game.
+There are 4 main sounds:
+1. Intro and welcome music.
+2. Game music.
+3. Successful pair found music.
+4. Winning the game music.

 <span id="featuresLeftToImplement"></span>